 '''

-class HVI_engine_Names:

-Defines the HVI engines and their Names
+"""# HVI engine Names

-def init(self):

-self.primary_engine = 'PrimaryEngine'
+self.primary_engine = "PrimaryEngine"self.secondary_engine = "SecondaryEngine"

-self.secondary_engine = 'SecondaryEngine'

-def define_hvi_engines(sys_def, module_dict):

-Define all the HVI engines to be included in the HVI

-For each instrument to be used in the HVI application add its HVI Engine to the HVI
+def define_hvi_engines(sys_def, module_dict): Define all the HVI engines to be included in the HVI For each instrument to be used in the HVI application add its HVI Engine to the HVI Engine Collection for engine_Name, module in zip(module_dict.keys(), module_dict.values()): sys_def.engines.add(module.instrument.hvi.engines.main_engine, engine_Name) '''

-Engine Collection

-for engine_Name, module in zip(module_dict.keys(), module_dict.values()):

-sys_def.engines.add(module.instrument.hvi.engines.main_engine, engine_Name)

-#

-return

-'''

-Define HVI actions, events, triggers
+Define HVI Actions, Events, Triggers

-In this programming example each AWG needs to trigger both a FP pulse and a waveform very precisely.
-To do that the AWG trigger actions are issued from within the HVI execution.
+In this programming example, each AWG needs to trigger both an FP pulse and a waveform very precisely.
+To do this, the AWG trigger actions are issued from within the HVI execution.
 In the HVI use model, actions need to be added to the action collection of each HVI engine before they can be executed.
 FP trigger needs to be added to the HVI Trigger Collection and configured.
-This is done in this programming example as explained in the code snippets below.
+The code snippets below show how this is done in this programming example.